pzq123456/LSGI524A/assiment1/24037665g_PanZhiQing.md

 ![](./imgs/t3q3.png)
 > Figure 4: The distribution of the trip distance

 Mean distance is about 2500 meters.
 Most trips are short, and the number of trips decreases as the distance increases.
+The trip distance shows a significant long-tail distribution, indicating that shared bicycles are mainly used for short trips rather than long trips.
+Riding within two kilometers is the comfort zone for most people, and very few people choose to ride shared bicycles for more than 5 km.

 <div STYLE="page-break-after: always;"></div>

 ### (4) What is the distribution of the travel time (i.e., trip duration)?
 1. For duration :

     ![](./imgs/t3q4.png)

     > Figure 5: The distribution of the travel time (i.e., trip duration).
 The x-axis represents the travel time, and the y-axis represents the frequency of trips.

     We can find that the most frequent travel time is around 500 seconds, and the distribution is right-skewed.
 Most trips are short, and the number of trips decreases as the travel time increases.

+<div STYLE="page-break-after: always;"></div>

 2. For start and end time :

     ![](./imgs/t3q4_2.png)

     > Figure 6: The distribution of the start and end time of trips.
 The x-axis represents the time, and the y-axis represents the frequency of trips.
 More light color represents more trips.